simonmichael/hledger/RELEASING.md

 - switch to release branch
 - cherry pick changes from master
 - proceed as above, with MA.JOR.MINOR.FIXUP

-### Post release
+### After a release

-- merge/check/update install page changes
+- monitor packaging status, update install page
   - docker - expect/merge PR
   - homebrew - expect badge to update soon
   - nix - expect `make nix-hledger-version` to update after a few days, find and update to that commit hash
   - linux distros - once in a while, follow the links & search for newer versions, update

-- support
+- provide support, monitor issues

-- handle issues
+- prepare followup releases if needed

-- update procedures, tools, docs
+- update process docs and tools

 ### Packaging
 #### Update homebrew formula